-Because they can see the big picture, they can more easily identify potential risks or obstacles to that solution and make recommendations to mitigate those risks.
-This is where your current and future state cloud architecture diagrams can be exceptionally useful.
+Because they can see the big picture, they can identify potential risks or obstacles to that solution and make recommendations to mitigate those risks.
+This is where your current and future-state cloud architecture diagrams can be especially useful.

 Stronger cloud governance and security compliance

-Compliance and cloud governance are a top concern for cloud enterprises.
+Compliance and cloud governance are top concerns for cloud enterprises.
 The size and complexity of cloud architectures make it difficult for organizations to ensure proper compliance—especially as technology solutions continue to evolve within these environments.

 A cloud architecture review board can restore confidence in the organization’s governance and security processes.

 Review boards are tasked with mapping the cloud architecture, clarifying policies and best practices, identifying gaps in the implementation of those policies, and ensuring all processes and solutions are aligned and consistent.
-While this level of attention throughout the cloud architecture improves governance and security compliance across the board and provides an added layer of protection for your cloud-based operations, the details can get overwhelming.
+This level of attention to cloud architecture improves governance and security compliance and provides an added layer of protection for your cloud-based operations.
+But sometimes, the details can get overwhelming.

-Lucidchart Cloud Insights turns all of those details into actionable information.
-With the help of Lucidchart Cloud Insights, your review board can easily visualize their cloud governance data in the context of their architecture diagram, allowing organizations to spot check and enforce internal best practices.
-All the data you need without any extra noise.
+Lucidscale turns all of those details into actionable information.
+With the help of Lucidscale, your review board can quickly and accurately visualize cloud governance data in the context of their architecture diagram, allowing organizations to spot-check and enforce internal best practices.
+See all the data you need without any extra noise.

-Better decisions, strategic alignment, improved security, and transparency across stakeholders means organizations are better positioned to support and implement a strong cloud strategy.
+Collaborative architecture review boards make better decisions, drive strategic alignment, improve security, and increase transparency across stakeholders.
+That makes organizations better positioned to support and implement a strong cloud strategy.